Oral & Vision Health Blog

 Smoking can mean tooth staining and gum disease.
 It can also cause oral cancer and a lack of oxygen in the blood.
 This affects the ability of your gums to heal.
 You will have more plaque, your gum disease will accelerate faster than in those who are not smokers, and there are those not-so-lovely brown stains that smoking causes.

 Self-medicating through drug abuse has its own set of oral health issues.
-Dry mouth is common with substance abuse, and that causes tooth decay.
-If you don’t have enough saliva, your teeth are not protected from acids and harmful bacteria do not get flushed out.
-A powerful strong desire for sweets means even more decay, and if the drug of choice is a stimulant, clenching and grinding can mean weakened and broken teeth and severe jaw pain.
+Dry mouth is familiar with substance abuse, and that causes tooth decay.
+If you don’t have enough saliva, your teeth are not protected from acids, and harmful bacteria do not get flushed out.
+A powerful desire for sweets means even more decay, and if the drug of choice is a stimulant, clenching, and grinding can mean weakened and broken teeth and severe jaw pain.

 Some medications you take for mental health or other health problems can cause dry mouth as well –it’s a known side effect of over 1,800 drugs.
 Antidepressants are a big offender here – 35 to 46% of patients experience dry mouth when on antidepressants.